 Title Effect of Remote Ischaemic Conditioning on clinical outcomes in ST-segment elevation myocardial infarction patients undergoing Primary Percutaneous Coronary Intervention (ERIC-PPCI): A multicentre randomised controlled clinical trial.
 Sponsor University College London.
 Medical condition or disease under investigation Acute Myocardial Infarction.
 Purpose of clinical trial To determine whether remote ischaemic conditioning (RIC) improves clinical outcomes in STEMI patients undergoing PPCI.
 Trial design Randomised single blind placebo controlled trial.
 Primary objectives To determine the effect of RIC on cardiac death and hospitalisation for heart failure (HHF) at 12 months in STEMI patients undergoing PPCI.
-Secondary objectives Rates of cardiac death and HHF at 30 days.
+Secondary objectives To determine the effects of RIC on: Rates of cardiac death and HHF at 30 days.
 Rates of all-cause death, repeat coronary revascularisation, reinfarction, stroke at 30 days and 12 months.
 Quality of life at 6-8 weeks and one year (EQ-5D-5L).
-Biomarkers substudy: (400 patients at selected sites) 48 hour area under the curve high-sensitivity troponin T and CK-MB.
+Biomarkers substudy: (400 patients at selected sites) 48 hour area under the curve highsensitivity troponin T and CK-MB.
 CMR Substudy: (250 patients at selected sites) Myocardial infarct size expressed as a percentage of the LV mass by Cardiac MRI at 6 months.
 Coronary Physiology Substudy: (180 patients at selected sites) Index of microcirculatory resistance (IMR) during and on completion of PPCI.
 Thrombosis Substudy: (all patients recruited at Lister Hospital) Global Thrombosis Test (GTT) and tests of thrombogenesis and fibrinolysis using micro-titre based assays on fresh frozen plasma (FFP).
-Myosin C Substudy: (24 patients at Barts Heart Centre) 48 hour area under the curve cMyBP-C. Sample size ERIC-PPCI trial (UK) 2000 patients undergoing PPCI following STEMI.
+Sample size ERIC-PPCI trial (UK) 2800 patients undergoing PPCI following STEMI.

-Inclusion criteria The trial is a collaboration with the CONDI2 trial (Denmark, Serbia, Spain) which will recruit 2300 patients (NCT01857414).
-In total the sample size is 4300 patients.
-1. Onset of STEMI symptoms within 12 hours, lasting for more than 30 minutes 2.
-Age >18 years Suspected STEMI (ST-elevation at the J-point in two contiguous leads with the cut-off points: ≥0.2 millivolt (mV) in men or ≥0.15 mV in women in leads V2-V3 and/or ≥0.1 mV in other leads.)
+The trial is a collaboration with the CONDI2 trial (Denmark, Serbia, Spain) which will recruit 2600 patients (NCT01857414).
+In total the sample size is 5400 patients.
+Inclusion criteria Onset of STEMI symptoms within 12 hours, lasting for more than 30 minutes Age >18 years Suspected STEMI (ST-elevation at the J-point in two contiguous leads with the cut-off points: ≥0.2 millivolt (mV) in men or ≥0.15 mV in women in leads V2-V3 and/or ≥0.1 mV in other leads.)
 Eligibility for coronary angiography with follow on PPCI if indicated Exclusion criteria Previous coronary artery bypass graft surgery Myocardial infarction (MI) within the previous 30 days Treatment with thrombolysis within the previous 30 days Left bundle branch block Patients treated with therapeutic hypothermia Conditions precluding use of RIC (paresis of upper limb, use of an a-v shunt) Life expectancy of less than 1 year due to non-cardiac pathology Previous entry into the ERIC-PPCI trial Trial treatment The intervention will be applied at a single time point on arrival at the PCI centre, starting prior to the PPCI procedure.
 The trial treatment may overlap with the start of the PPCI procedure and will not delay PPCI.
-Active treatment (RIC) will consist of four 5 minute inflations of an automated autoRICTM cuff or manual blood pressure cuff on the upper arm to 200mmHg.
-For patients presenting with a systolic blood pressure (SBP)≥175mmHg, a manual blood pressure cuff will be used in place of the autoRICTM cuff.
+Active treatment (RIC) will consist of four 5 minute inflations of an automated autoRIC [TM] cuff or manual blood pressure cuff on the upper arm to 200mmHg.
+For patients presenting with a systolic blood pressure (SBP)≥175mmHg, a manual blood pressure cuff will be used in place of the autoRIC [TM] cuff.
 This will be inflated to 25 mmHg above systolic blood pressure.
 The inflations will be separated by 5 minute periods when the blood pressure cuff will be deflated.
-Control treatment (sham RIC) will consist of placing an identical looking autoRICTM cuff on the upper arm which is designed to deliver four 5 minute simulated inflations, or will be delivered using a manual blood pressure cuff.
+Control treatment (sham RIC) will consist of placing an identical looking autoRIC [TM] cuff on the upper arm which is designed to deliver four 5 minute simulated inflations, or will be delivered using a manual blood pressure cuff.
+The simulated inflations will be separated by 5 minute periods when the blood pressure cuff.
 The simulated inflations will be separated by 5 minute periods when the blood pressure cuff will remain uninflated.